bcrist/16717a/redux/readme.md

 * The Actel A32140DX FPGA (the large PQFP-208 package near the backplane connector) and some decoupling capacitors
 * The 19.6608 MHz crystal oscillator which is the FPGA's main clock source
 * Two of the ribbon cable connectors near the front and some associated resistors and capacitors (the FPGA needs these to determine whether it is the master or an extension board)
+* The ribbon cable between the previously mentioned connectors

 ![Front](./f1.png)
 ![Back](./b1.png)